rapodaca/dialect/src/manuscript.md

 ![Stack for branch assembly.](svg/placeholder.svg)

 Cycles are encoded using the `<cut>` non-terminal.
 This one- or two-digit integer replaces one terminal of a cycle closure bond.
 The challenge is to unambiguously supply these integers while allowing re-use to avoid overflow.
 This can be accomplished with a *pool*.
-A pool is a data structure that yields a numerical index given an ordered pairing of atomic identifiers.
+A pool is a data structure that yields a numerical index given an ordered pairing of atomic indexes.
 The numerical index will not be re-issued until the pool receives the corresponding reversed pairing.

 ![Pool for assigning cut indexes.](svg/placeholder.svg)

 A pool can be used by a writer in the following way.
 The presence of a cycle during depth-first traversal is indicated by an atom that has already been traversed.
-On encountering a cycle, a writer requests an index from the pool, submitting the corresponding atomic identifiers as an ordered pair.
+On encountering a cycle, a writer requests an index from the pool, submitting the corresponding atomic indexes as an ordered pair.
 Later, the same bond must be reversed in the reverse direction.
 When it is, the writer once again requests an index, but this time using a reversed pairing.
 Doing so yields the same index, while simultaneously freeing it for later use.

 The encoding of cuts is likely to pose special challenges for writers.
 For a cut across a PPB, care must be taken to report the correct parity.
 Consider *trans*-cyclooctene.
 The correct encoding accounts for the reverse in parity at the left-hand side (e.g., `C\1C=C/CCCCC/1`).
 Moreover, the double-encoding of the PPB bond type can lead to inconsistencies that must be reported by a reader (e.g., the invalid string `C/1C=C/CCCCC/1`).
 Such errors can be avoided by encoding the bond type of one side or the other side of a cut, but not both. (e.g., `C\1C=C/CCCCC/1` or `C1C=C/CCCCC/1`).
 A cut across a bond attached to an atom with a stereodescriptor must take bond ordering into consideration.
 For example, the string `O[C@H]1NC1` encodes the same absolute configuration as the string `O[C@H](C1)N1`, but the *opposite* configuration as `O[C@H](N1)C1`.